-The Raspberry Pi 2 is great.
+The latest version of the Raspberry Pi is great.
 It offers up to six times the power of the first-gen model, yet doesn't cost any more or take up extra space.

 Step back a minute and you realise it's only about as powerful as a budget phone like the Motorola Moto G. But that's plenty to give you enough scope to do some amazing things.